Mithgol/Hello-Habrahabr/README.md

 **Hello-Habrahabr** is a helloworld-type application to illustrate Mithgol's blog entries on Habrahabr.Ru about node-webkit.

+## Running the application

+1. Download https://github.com/Mithgol/Hello-Habrahabr/archive/master.zip and unpack to some folder.

+2. Download [node-webkit](https://github.com/rogerwang/node-webkit) and unpack to the same folder.

+3. Run node-webkit.

+(You may also unpack node-webkit to some other folder and run `nw /path/to/Hello-Habrahabr`.)

 ## License

 The source code is MIT-licensed (see `LICENSE`), with the following exceptions: